jonmchan/PubkeyREST/README.md

 PRIVATE_KEY_ACCESSIBLE=false
 SQLITE_FILE_LOCATION=
 # if unset, the private keys will be stored with no encryption in the SQLiteDB
-## WARNING - do NOT change this or lose this
+## WARNING - after creating keys, do NOT change this or lose this
 ## passphrase or all your keys will be INACCESSIBLE!
 PRIVATE_KEY_PASSPHRASE=